Yelfive/md-notes/Beanstalk/Usage.md

 The client then waits for one line of response, which may be:

- - "DELETED\r\n" to indicate success.
+- `DELETED\r\n` to indicate success.

- - "NOT_FOUND\r\n" if the job does not exist or is not either reserved by the client, ready, or buried.
+- `NOT_FOUND\r\n` if the job does not exist or is not either reserved by the client, ready, or buried.
 This could happen if the job timed out before the client sent the delete command.

 ### release

 The release command puts a reserved job back into the ready queue (and marks its state as "ready") to be run by any client.
 It is normally used when the job fails because of a transitory error.
 It looks like this:

 ```beanstalk
 release <id> <pri> <delay>\r\n
 ```

 - `<id>` is the job id to release.
 - `<pri>` is a new priority to assign to the job.
 - `<delay>` is an integer number of seconds to wait before putting the job in the ready queue.
 The job will be in the "delayed" state during this time.

 The client expects one line of response, which may be:

 - `RELEASED\r\n` to indicate success.
 - `BURIED\r\n` if the server ran out of memory trying to grow the priority queue data structure.
 - `NOT_FOUND\r\n` if the job does not exist or is not reserved by the client.

 ### bury

 The bury command puts a job into the "buried" state.
-Buried jobs are put into a FIFO linked list and will not be touched by the server again until a client kicks them with the "kick" command.
+Buried jobs are put into FIFO linked list and will not be touched by the server again until a client kicks them with the "kick" command.

 The bury command looks like this: